Led 3-person design team

 My role

-Led two product designers across the full project and through post-MVP.
+Led two product designers across the full project and post-MVP.

 How I ran the team

-Across the project I ran two recurring design syncs per week, one to review progress, one to make decisions on open items and unblock the next sprint.
-During discovery we reviewed research findings together and formed hypotheses as a team rather than me handing down conclusions.
+Two design syncs per week: one to review progress, one to make decisions and unblock.
+During discovery we formed hypotheses together rather than me handing down conclusions.

-With the wider cross-functional team I set up a weekly design show and tell from the start, so Product and Engineering were never surprised by where design was heading.
-In the final weeks, as build ramped up, I moved this to twice a week — Mondays and Thursdays — and added a parallel engineering show and tell where developers walked through the build step by step.
+I set up a weekly design show and tell with Product and Engineering from day one, ramping to twice a week during build, with a parallel engineering show and tell alongside it so developers walked through the build step by step.

 Research approach